 In the Hadrianic era, a workshop at Virunum produced sculptures well above the average Roman provincial standard.
 The most famous stonemason was an Italian sculptor, the so-called ‘Virunum master‘, whose fine marble sculptures decorated the baths at Virunum.
 He created one of Noricum’s finest sculptures, the Dying Amazon statue, now in Vienna.
 Other sculptures in the Virunum baths include marble statues of Apollo, Isis Noreia, Mars, Mercury, Bacchus and Venus.

 At some stage, possibly during his inspection tour of the province, Hadrian granted municipal status to the civilian settlements of Cetium and Ovilava, renaming them municipium Aelium Cetium and municipium Aelium Ovilava.
 Thus the inhabitants of those communities acquired full Roman citizenship from Hadrian.

 Aelium Cetium was a civil city and the supply and administrative centre of the northeastern part of Noricum.
 It was located on the main Roman road leading from Ovilava to Vindobona (Vienna), crossing the river Tragisamus (today Traisen).
-It must have enjoyed certain importance as it was ideally placed on the route to act as a supply post for the forward Danube fortifications, just a day’s march north.
+It must have enjoyed particular importance as it was ideally placed on the route to act as a supply post for the forward Danube fortifications, just a day’s march north.
 The urban area covered an area of about 25 ha (it was one of the smaller administrative cities in the Roman Empire) and was laid out in a rectangular grid plan that can still be seen in the layout of the modern city of Sankt Polten.
 The earliest structures were half-timbered, but the rebuilding in stone began after Cetium was partially destroyed in AD 170 during the Marcomanni invasions.
 The Roman town was abandoned around 450 and then fell into disrepair.
 The remains of the Roman city are below the Altstadt of Sankt Pölten.
-Only isolated parts of ancient structures have been located, but none of them is Hadrianic.
+Only isolated parts of ancient structures have been located, but none is Hadrianic.